 The best way to attract visitors to your site is to provide them with high-quality content.
 It may not get them there, but it will keep them coming back.

 10. Break Rules

 Disregard any and all of these rules as you see fit, but know them and apply them often.

-10 Responses to “10 Principles of Writing for the Web”
+10 thoughts on “10 Principles of Writing for the Web”